-I then moved the head casing assembly into position resting on the tops of the side casings.
+First, I moved the head casing assembly into position resting on the tops of the side casings.

-I made sure that the assembly was correctly centered over the side casing pieces, with everything lining up perfectly.
-Then, I shot the assembly to the wall with 2″ brads.
+Next, I made sure that the assembly was correctly centered over the side casing pieces, with everything lining up perfectly.
+Finally, I shot the assembly to the wall with 2″ brads.

-Headers above window openings provide pretty much unlimited attachment opportunities for trim in this area.
+Generally, headers above window openings are solid wood.
+Because of this, they provide pretty much unlimited attachment opportunities for trim in this area.
 You just have to be sure you’re not hitting the air gap below the header, but above the top jamb.
 Shoot through the trim face in the upper half of the frieze board to be sure you’re hitting lumber.